 70 x 7 The Meal Act L, Tate Modern, City London (work in progress)

-Materials: Table setting for an estimated 8000 guests, Royal Limoges porcelain plates, inkjet table runner
+Materials: Table setting for an estimated 8000 guests, Royal Limoges porcelain plate edition, table runner

 Dimensions: Table running from the Tate Modern, across the Millennium Bridge, to St Pauls Cathedral and ending at the Guildhall